BanterBoy/PSCiscoMeraki/_posts/2019-11-23-post-installing-psciscomeraki.md

 ## Installing PSCiscoMeraki

+The link below will take you to the module listing in the PowerShell Gallery.

 [PSCiscoMeraki](https://www.powershellgallery.com/packages/PSCiscoMeraki/1.0.0)

 Make sure you are running Powershell 5.0 (WMF 5.0).

+You can install the module by entering the following commands into an Elevated PowerShell session.
+Please open PowerShell as an Administrator and either paste or type the commands below.

     # Install PSCiscoMeraki from the Powershell Gallery
     Find-Module PSCiscoMeraki | Install-Module